culturing/poems/Poems/Prologue/Saving Earth.md

-We have taken lightning captive, &nbsp;&nbsp;&nbsp;&nbsp;we have made the sky our slave on our relentless quest for vengence &nbsp;&nbsp;&nbsp;&nbsp;on an Earth we cannot save.
+We have taken lightning captive, &nbsp;&nbsp;&nbsp;&nbsp;we have made the sky our slave on our relentless quest for vengeance &nbsp;&nbsp;&nbsp;&nbsp;on an Earth we cannot save.

 If all is lost, then songs